gaganmaheshwari/blog-webjeda/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ---
-title: How to optimize Jekyll blog for SEO?
+title: 9 Basic SEO optimizations for a Jekyll Blog
-desc: Jekyll Search Engine Optimization is left to the users.
-Initially, SEO optimizing Jekyll was hard but gradually it has been easier since we have so many people contributing to the community.
-Learn how to do Jekyll SEO.
+desc: Jekyll SEO is something I struggled hard to figure out since I moved from WordPress.
+Initially,it was hard but gradually I found out that we can do a lot of things using liquid syntax.
+I have discussed
 keywords:
 author: sharathdt
 tags: SEO Jekyll